Too Busy to Read? Buy Neptune’s Harvest – Click Here

 Root Applications Per-acre mix ratio:

 First, mix 2 gallons Neptune’s Harvest and 50 gallons of water.
 Then apply once a month during growing season.
 Optimize results by adding 1 quart Liquid Kelp to the mix.
 Over time, this will build soil biology.
 All those microbes will be busy unlocking nutrients already in the soil.
-Over time, you should need less fertilizer.
+Over time, your plants should need less organic fertilizer as the soil bacteria start to work their magic.
+[Visit Table of Contents]

 Foliar Applications Per-acre mix ratio: